History of Maharashtra

 Maharashtra is a state in the western region of India.
 It is India's second-most populous state and third-largest state by area.
-The region that comprises the state has a long history dating back to ca. 1300–700 BCE, although the present-day state was not established until 1960 CE.
+The region that comprises the state has a long history dating back to approximately 1300–700 BCE, although the present-day state was not established until 1960 CE.

-Prior to Indian independence, notable dynasties and entities that ruled the region include, in chronological order, the Maurya, the Western Satraps, the Satavahana dynasty, Rashtrakuta dynasty, Western Chalukyas, the Bahamanis, Deccan sultanates, Mughals, the Maratha Empire founded by Chhatrapati Shivaji Maharaj, and the British.
+Prior to Indian independence, notable dynasties and entities that ruled the region included, in chronological order, the Asmaka, Vidarbha kingdom, Satavahana Empire, Vakataka dynasty, Chalukya Empire, Rashtrakuta Empire, Western Chalukya Empire, Seuna Yadava dynasty, Shilahara, Bahamani Sultanate, Deccan sultanates, Mughal Empire, Maratha Empire, and British Raj.
 Ruins, monuments, tombs, forts, and places of worship left by these rulers are dotted around the state.
-At the time of the Indian independence movement in the early 20th century, along with British ruled areas of Bombay presidency, and Central Provinces and Berar.
-The region included many British vassal states.
-Among these, the erstwhile Hyderabad state was the largest and extended over many modern Indian states.
-Other states grouped under Deccan States Agency included Kolhapur, Miraj, Sangli, Aundh, Bhor, and Sawantwadi.

-After independence from the British in 1947, the state of Maharashtra was formed in 1960 after a campaign to create a Marathi-speaking state in the 1950s.
+At the time of the Indian independence movement in the early 20th century, the region—along with the British-ruled areas of Bombay Presidency, and Central Provinces and Berar—included many British vassal states.
+Among these, the erstwhile Hyderabad State was the largest, and extended over many modern Indian states.
+Other states grouped under the Deccan States Agency included Kolhapur, Miraj, Sangli, Aundh, Bhor, and Sawantwadi.
+Following independence from the British in 1947 and a campaign to create a Marathi-speaking state in the 1950s, the state of Maharashtra was formed in 1960.

-From the 4th century BC until 875, Maharashtri Prakrit and its dialects were the dominant languages of the region.
+From the 4th century BCE until 875, Maharashtri Prakrit and its dialects were the dominant languages of the region.
 The Marathi language, which evolved from Maharashtri Prakrit, has been the common language since the 9th century.
-The oldest stone inscriptions in the Marathi language date to around 975 AD, and can be seen in the Jain temple at Shravanabelgola in modern-day Karnataka at the foot of the Lord Bahubali statue.
+The oldest stone inscriptions in the Marathi language date to around 975 CE, and can be seen at the foot of the Lord Bahubali statue in the Jain temple at Shravanabelgola in modern-day Karnataka.